adferrand/dnsrobocert/README.md

 _NB: Lexicon authentication variables which are not in the form of `--auth-[option]` must be passed using the `LEXICON_PROVIDER_OPTIONS` environment variable._

-Finally there is some options specific to Lexicon itself, not related to the authentication of a particular provider.
-You can this kind of options (eg. `domain` for Cloudns) via the `LEXICON_OPTIONS (default empty)` environment variable.
+Finally there is some options specific to Lexicon itself, not related to the authentication on a particular provider.
+You can specify this kind of options (eg. `domain` for Cloudns) via the `LEXICON_OPTIONS (default empty)` environment variable.

 ## Run the container